Alistair Darling: Member of Parliament

-He first entered Parliament at the 1987 general election in Edinburgh Central, defeating the incumbent Conservative MP, Sir Alexander Fletcher, by 2,262 votes; and remained an Edinburgh MP for 28 years until he stood down in 2015.
+Darling first entered Parliament at the 1987 general election in Edinburgh Central, defeating the incumbent Conservative MP, Sir Alexander Fletcher, by 2,262 votes; and remained an Edinburgh MP for 28 years until he stood down in 2015.

-Following the creation of the devolved Scottish Parliament, the number of Scottish seats at Westminster was reduced, and the Edinburgh Central constituency he represented was abolished.
-Following the 2005 general election he represented the Edinburgh South West constituency.
-The Labour Party was so concerned that Darling might be defeated, that several senior party figures, including Deputy Prime Minister John Prescott and Chancellor Gordon Brown, made encouragement trips to the constituency during the campaign.
-Despite being a senior Cabinet Minister, Darling was hardly seen outside the area, as he was making the maximum effort to win his seat.
-In the event, he won it with a majority of 7,242 over the second-placed Conservative candidate, they having been held back by the Liberal Democrats coming in a close third.
-Darling won by a semi-marginal to safe 16.5% margin on a 65.4% turnout.
-In 2010 despite Labour's defeat nationally he received an increased majority of 8,447 or 18.5%.
+Following the creation of the devolved Scottish Parliament, the number of Scottish seats at Westminster was reduced, and the Edinburgh Central constituency he represented was abolished, to be split between constituencies centred on peripheral areas of the city.
+The Labour government offered a peerage to Lynda Clark, the Advocate General for Scotland, so that Darling could contest the new Edinburgh South West constituency, the main successor to Clark's Edinburgh Pentlands constituency.
+At the 2005 general election, he won the seat.
+The Labour Party was so concerned that Darling might be defeated that several senior party figures, including deputy prime minister John Prescott and chancellor Gordon Brown, made encouragement trips to the constituency during the campaign.
+Despite being a senior Cabinet minister, Darling was hardly seen outside the area, as he was making the maximum effort to win his seat.
+In the event he won it with a majority of 7,242 over the second-placed Conservative candidate, the latter having been held back by the Liberal Democrats coming in a close third.
+Darling won by a comfortable 16.5% margin on a 65.4% turnout.
+In 2010, despite Labour's defeat nationally, he received an increased majority of 8,447.

 Shadow Cabinet

 As a backbencher he sponsored the Solicitors (Scotland) Act 1988.
-He soon became an Opposition Home Affairs spokesman in 1988 on the front bench of Neil Kinnock.
+He soon became an opposition home affairs spokesman in 1988 on the front bench of Neil Kinnock.

-Following the 1992 general election, he became a spokesman on Treasury Affairs, but was promoted to Tony Blair's Shadow Cabinet as the Shadow Chief Secretary to the Treasury in 1996.
+Following the 1992 general election, he became a spokesman on Treasury affairs, but was promoted to Tony Blair's Shadow Cabinet as the shadow chief secretary to the Treasury in 1996.

 In government

-Following the 1997 general election, he entered Cabinet as the Chief Secretary to the Treasury.
+Following the 1997 general election, he entered Cabinet as the chief secretary to the Treasury.
 In 1998, he was appointed Secretary of State for Social Security, replacing Harriet Harman who had been dismissed.
-Following the 2001 general election, the Department of Social Security was abolished and replaced with the new Department for Work and Pensions, which also took employment away from the education portfolio.
+Following the 2001 general election, the Department of Social Security was abolished and replaced by the new Department for Work and Pensions, which also took employment away from the education portfolio.
 Darling fronted the new department until 2002 when he was moved to the Department for Transport, after his predecessor Stephen Byers resigned.